Assembly facility established in Sydney in 1993, where desktop PCs and server products are assembled. Laptops are imported.

 owns 100% of Acer Computer Australia Pty Ltd

-This company received an S&P Global ESG Score of 87/100 in the Computers & Peripherals and Office Electronics category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 86/100 in the Computers & Peripherals and Office Electronics category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 8 Dec 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 Engineers from ifixit.com disassembled and analysed a range of smartphones, tablets and laptops, awarding each a repairability score between one and ten.
 Ten is the easiest to repair.
 A device with a perfect score will be relatively inexpensive to repair because it is easy to disassemble and has a service manual available.
 Points are docked based on the difficulty of opening the device, the types of fasteners found inside, and the complexity involved in replacing major components.
 Points are awarded for upgradability, use of non-proprietary tools for servicing, and component modularity.
 A tablet and a laptop released by this company in 2017 scored 8 points.